Menu Close

 Types of Noise-Induced Hearing Loss

-It can be categorized into two types based on exposure:
+It can be categorised into two types based on exposure:

 1. Noise-Induced Hearing Loss (NIHL): It is caused by chronic exposure to excessive noise, typically in occupational settings.
 Depending upon the reversibility of the hearing loss is classified into two types:

-• Temporary Threshold Shift (TTS): There is temporary hearing loss that recovers within few days after noise exposure.
+• Temporary Threshold Shift (TTS): There is temporary hearing loss that recovers within a few days after noise exposure.
 It is caused by metabolic changes, such as reduced blood flow and cochlear hypoxia.
-Another hypothesis is there is bending of hair cells kinocilium due to sudden noise exposure.
+Another hypothesis is that there is bending of hair cells’ kinocilium due to sudden noise exposure.

 Factors Influencing Hearing Damage